Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Online – https://my.asiflex.com

 - Submitting your claim online is easy and convenient!
 In order to submit your claim via ASIFlex’s secure online portal, you will need to create a login and password.
-Once you are inside the portal, you are allowed to use your University ID to access your account.
+Once you are in the portal, you are allowed to use your University ID to access your account.

 - Toll-free fax – (877) 879-9038